 Growing up I was what people considered to be a shopaholic.
 I get it from my dad’s side of the family aka the Kiss’.
-I loved shopping, I mean I still do but, I’m learning to shop in a new, ethically and more meaningful way.
+I loved shopping, I mean I still do but, I’m learning to shop in a new, ethically (ethical fashion) and more meaningful way.
 Growing up I had the belief that you needed a walk-in closet full of clothes and found a thrill in going shopping to discover finds and purchase items for the cheapest amount possible.
 It felt like a game and I was always a winner.
 I took pride in the fact that I found inexpensive items and once I started university I learned about retailing and the markup process.
 I enjoyed the fact that the retailer wasn’t fully profiting by not paying full price.

 As I’ve gotten older the idea of having a huge wardrobe and always going out to buy the latest trends has become less and less appealing.
 Consumerism enforced by technology and a social media driven society is something I don’t want to be a part of.
 Because the part of fast fashion no one in the western world understands, is that even if you don’t pay a lot for a shirt, someone, somewhere else, in another country does, and that’s not okay.